Gangtok: Civic administration

 The "White Hall" complex on "The Ridge" houses the residences of the Chief Minister and Governor of Sikkim.

 Sikkim Legislative Assembly in Gangtok.
 Fog is common in Gangtok.

 Gangtok is administered by the Gangtok Municipal Corporation (GMC) along with the various departments of the Government of Sikkim, particularly the Urban Development and Housing Department (UDHD) and the Public Health Engineering Department (PHED).
 These departments provide municipal functions such as garbage disposal, water supply, tax collection, licence allotments, and civic infrastructure.
 An administrator appointed by the state government heads the UDHD.

 As the headquarters of East Sikkim district, Gangtok houses the offices of the district collector, an administrator appointed by the Union Government of India.
 Gangtok is also the seat of the Sikkim High Court, which is India's smallest High Court in terms of area and population of jurisdiction.
 Gangtok does not have its own police commissionerate like other major cities in India.
 Instead, it comes under the jurisdiction of the state police, which is headed by a Director General of Police, although an Inspector General of Police oversees the town.
 Sikkim is known for its very low crime rate.
 Rongyek jail in Gangtok is Sikkim's only central jail.

 Gangtok is within the Sikkim Lok Sabha constituency that elects a member to the Lok Sabha (Lower House) of the Indian Parliament.
 The city elects one member in the Sikkim state legislative assembly, the Vidhan Sabha.
-The Sikkim Democratic Front (SDF) won both the parliamentary election in 2009 and the state assembly seat in the 2009 state assembly polls.
+The Sikkim Krantikari Morcha (SKM) won both the parliamentary election in 2024 and the state assembly seat in the 2024 state assembly polls.